censoredplanet/censoredplanet/docs/hyperquackv2.rst

     Each entry is a JSON object with six subfields:

     * :code:`matches_template` : Boolean
-        Each trial performed by HyperquackV2 determines whether or not the probe was interfered with by comparing the response returned by the vantage point to an already known template.
-If the response does not match, that is potentially evidence of censorship.
+        Each trial performed by Hyperquack-v2 determines whether or not the probe was interfered with by comparing the response returned by the vantage point to an already known template.
+If the response does not match, that is potentially evidence of blocking.
 Set to :code:`true` if the response given by the vantage point matches the known template, and :code:`false` otherwise.
     * :code:`response` : JSON Object
-        If the response given by the vantage point does not match the template, HyperquackV2 will add this field.
-Describes the response sent by the vantage point, including HTTP headers, the HTTP response code, and the body of the response.
+        If the response given by the vantage point does not match the template, Hyperquack-v2 will add this field.
+Describes the response sent by the vantage point, including HTTP headers, the HTTP response code, the body of the response, and any TLS information.
     * :code:`error` : String
-        If the probe fails with an error, that is potential evidence of censorship.
+        If the probe fails with an error, that is potential evidence of blocking.
 If this occurs, this field will be included.
 Describes the encountered error.
+Note that this field can be used to filter out TCP handshake and setup errors.
     * :code:`control_url` : String
-        During a trial, HyperquackV2 will sometimes send probes with non-sensitive URLs if all probes with sensitive URLs show evidence of being censored.
+        During a trial, Hyperquack-v2 will sometimes send probes with non-sensitive URLs if all probes with sensitive URLs show evidence of being censored.
 If the probe described by this entry in the results array is a control probe, this field will be included.
 Contains